-In GTA's view, the industry is operating in a competitive commercial environment, and has demonstrated its ability to respond, innovate, and invest driving efficiency across the supply chain
+In GTA's view, the industry is operating in a competitive commercial environment, and has demonstrated its ability to respond, innovate, and invest driving efficiency across the supply chain.

-Review of the industry has been constant since the WPC inception in 2014.
-Despite concerns and comments expressed by stakeholders over the period of the WPC and during the two DAFF Reviews there has been no evidence of any market failure or inappropriate use of market power.
+Review of the industry has been thorough and constant since the WPC inception in 2014.
+It is important to note that despite concerns and comments expressed by some stakeholders over the period of the WPC and during the two DAFF Reviews there has been no evidence of any market failure or inappropriate use of market power.